npm/cli/docs/content/using-npm/scripts.md

 **prepare** (since `npm@4.0.0`)
 * Runs any time before the package is packed, i.e. during `npm publish` and `npm pack`
-* Runs BEFORE the package is packed
-* Runs BEFORE the package is published
 * Runs on local `npm install` without any arguments
 * Run AFTER `prepublish`, but BEFORE `prepublishOnly`